helium/HIP/0051-helium-dao.md

 For each WNP, we propose that a device looking to receive coverage across the network purchase Data Credits by **purchasing and burning HNT**.

-The device **subsequently burns those Data Credits** in the name of the hotspot or set of hotspots once data has been transferred.
+The device **subsequently burns those Data Credits** in the name of the Hotspot or set of Hotspots once data has been transferred.

-The device then **relays the receipt of this transaction** to the set of validators for the WNP.
+The device then **relays the receipt of this transaction** to the set of Validators for the WNP.

-The WNP validator set then **relays this information to the HNT emissions contract** in order to determine the HNT amount to be distributed to the WNP subDAO for all rewards distribution.
+The WNP Validator set then **relays this information to the HNT emissions contract** in order to determine the HNT amount to be distributed to the WNP subDAO for all rewards distribution.

-At the end of each epoch, the **WNP validator set prepares the distribution for mining rewards** denominated in the WNT to each hotspot based on coverage provided.
+At the end of each epoch, the **WNP Validator set prepares the distribution for mining rewards** denominated in the WNT to each Hotspot based on coverage provided.

 *Proof-of-Coverage Process*

-The WNP subDAO defines the rules for proof-of-coverage challenges.
-In a given epoch, Challengers, Challenges, and Witnesses **relay the results of challenges to the WNP validator set** in order to distribute proof-of-coverage rewards denominated in WNT to relevant devices.
+The WNP subDAO defines the rules for Proof-of-Coverage challenges.
+In a given epoch, Challengers, Challenges, and Witnesses **relay the results of challenges to the WNP Validator set** in order to distribute Proof-of-Coverage rewards denominated in WNT to relevant devices.

 *Consensus Process*

-The WNP subDAO defines the rules for consensus, and **distributes a portion of WNT emissions in a given epoch for WNP validators.**
+The WNP subDAO defines the rules for consensus, and **distributes a portion of WNT emissions in a given epoch for WNP Validators.**

 ![subDAO governance][subdao-governance]